JacksonDonaldson/chessBot/README.md

 chessbot:
 Uses discord API integration to accept commands & facitlitate a game of chess.
-Accepts standard algebraic notation, then outputs resultant board state as a png
+Accepts standard algebraic notation, then outputs resultant board state as a png to the text channel it's added to